erenyucel/erenyucel/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on learning code
-- 📫 How to reach me ...
+- 📫 You can reach me on -> eren.yucel0012@gmail.com

 <!---
 erenyucel/erenyucel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.